-Our BA Physical Theatre explores a world of physical and visual performance beyond traditional theatre.
-We combine dynamic and exciting devised and ensemble work, including circus, mime, mask and puppetry, alongside a typical British drama school training and modern European methodologies.
+East 15 Acting School’s BA Physical Theatre course is for actors who want to specialise in a world of physical and visual performance beyond traditional theatre and television.
+We combine dynamic, exciting acting training with devised and ensemble work, offering all you would expect from a traditional British drama school coupled with modern European performance methodologies.

 A-levels: CDD, or the equivalent in UCAS tariff points, to include 2 full A Levels